The Pedosphere: Soil on Earth

 FOOD PRODUCTION: In agriculture, plants establish their roots.
 Because plants grow in soil, large-scale food production and farming is possible.

 MICRO-ORGANISMS: Burrowing animals, bugs and rodents call the pedosphere their home.
 The pedosphere also houses bugs, earthworms, bacteria and fungi.
 These decomposers are vital in the nutrient cycle because they break down plant litter and animals.

 GROUNDWATER FILTRATION: The pedosphere also acts as a filtration system for groundwater.
 After it rains, water fills in tiny pore spaces within rocks and soil.
 This groundwater is like a sponge soaked in water which we extract for drinking purposes.

 A healthy pedosphere is good for our environment and climate.
 Soil acts as a buffer for excess nutrients and heavy metals.
-In addition, the pedosphere is the largest carbon sink on land holding 3 times more carbon than the atmosphere.
+In addition, the pedosphere is the largest carbon sink on land.
+In fact, it holds 3 times more carbon than the atmosphere.

 What are the risks to the pedosphere?

 You commonly see these risks in crop production and tree planting regions.
 Intense agriculture usage removes nitrogen (N), phosphorus (P), and potassium (K) from the soil.
 If you deplete the soil from these key nutrients, it deprives the plants from growing.

 Overgrazing compacts soils and increase the risk of erosion.
 If these types of conditions pursue for long periods of time, they can degrade into the process of desertification.

 What types of jobs involve the pedosphere?

 Soil scientists, pedalogists, agronomists and hydrogeologists work in industries such as: